JunyaoPu/junyaopu.github.io/_posts/2022-06-02-Academic-Research-2.markdown

 My thesis actually utilized a superior TT-Conv layer formulation that employed a brilliant trick to compute multiple filters with multiple images simultaneously, instead of computing each activation map individually.

 # Final Formulation
 The concept behind the final formulation in my thesis was to expand the tensor dimensions.
-For instance, a batch of N RGB images (64x64x3) could be represented by a tensor.
+For instance, a batch of N RGB images (64x64x3) could be represented by a 4th order tensor.

 <style>
 .center {